DrUm78/picoarch/README.md

 # picoarch - a libretro frontend designed for small screens and low power

 picoarch uses libpicofe and SDL to create a small frontend to libretro cores.
-It's designed for small (320x240 2.0-2.4") screen, low-powered devices like the Trimui Model S (PowKiddy A66).
+It's designed for small (320x240 2.0-2.4") screen, low-powered devices like the Trimui Model S (PowKiddy A66) and FunKey S.

 ## Running